David Attard

+Attard was born in Sliema, Malta.
+He qualified as a notary public at and holds an LL.D from the University of Malta.
+He earned a doctorate of law (D.Phil) at the University of Oxford (Pembroke College).

 Professional experience

 He is experienced law teacher of the sea, associated professor in Law at the Malta University and became professor in International public law both in Malta University in 1988, he was head UNEP environmental diplomacy Mediterranean in academy of diplomatic studies, director IMO international maritime law institute, visiting professor of International Law, University of Rome Tor Vergata in 1994, senior visiting lecturer in College of Foreign Affairs, Beijing, research fellow at University of Oxford in 1998, scholar in Yale Law School and visiting professor at Université de Paris I- Panthéon Sorbonne.